John Hartigan (media executive): Career

 In 2000 he was appointed Chief Executive Officer, adding chairman to his role in 2005.
-During his time in the roles, he presided over a number of controversies, included Eatock v Bolt, the court case following News Ltd journalist Andrew Bolt breaching the Racial Discrimination Act, and an unfair dismissal case brought by former Herald Sun editor Bruce Guthrie.
+During his time in the roles, he presided over a number of controversies, included Eatock v Bolt, the court case following News Limited journalist Andrew Bolt breaching the Racial Discrimination Act, and an unfair dismissal case brought by former Herald Sun editor Bruce Guthrie.

-On 30 November 2011, Hartigan left News Ltd, and owner Rupert Murdoch took on the role of chairman, while former Foxtel executive Kim Williams took on the role of CEO.
+On 30 November 2011, Hartigan left News Limited, and owner Rupert Murdoch took on the role of chairman, while former Foxtel executive Kim Williams took on the role of CEO.
 Staff were shocked at the decision and there was speculation as to whether he left of his own accord or not.